 Decisions made during a divorce have a long-term impact on the quality of life for both partners.
 It is important that you obtain legal advice when you are involved in a divorce situation so that your rights and the rights of your children are protected through the consideration given to alimony payments.
 The experienced divorce attorneys at Rotolo Karch Law will work to obtain the appropriate alimony for their clients and obtain a financial solution that will minimize any negative financial situations in the future.

-Victor A. Rotolo has been included on the List of New Jersey Super Lawyers in the years 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018, marking his thirteenth his twelfth year of inclusion on this list.
+Victor A. Rotolo has been included on the List of New Jersey Super Lawyers in the years 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018 and 2019, marking his fourteenth his twelfth year of inclusion on this list.
 The list of New Jersey Super Lawyers is generated by the Thomson Reuters organization which employs the following methodology and set of standards to compile the list each year.
 Super Lawyers Selection Methodology [No aspect of this advertisement has been approved by the Supreme Court.]

 Victor A. Rotolo is certified by the Supreme Court of New Jersey as a Civil Trial Attorney.